it176131/it176131.github.io/_posts/2025-02-28-includes-layouts.md

 The second is a bit harder.
 Most of my posts are written in [Markdown](https://en.wikipedia.org/wiki/Markdown), so they don't exactly have a visible `<head>` element.
-Now if I go to my actual site and inspect any of the pages I can see 👀 that there is such an element.
+Now if I go to my actual site and inspect any of the pages, I can see 👀 that there is such an element.

 <center>
     <figure>